 Brad received a BSEE from Rice University in 1983.
-He has eight issued patents and another 21 pending.
+He has 19 issued patents.
 Brad served on several DCI and DC28 Digital Cinema Technology committees, including the Color ad hoc group.
 He has been a SMPTE member since 1985.

 - Academy of Motion Picture Arts and Sciences®, Scientific and Engineering Award: "To Brad Walker, D. Scott Dewald, Bill Werner, Greg Pettitt and Frank Poradish for their contributions furthering the design and refinement of the Texas Instruments DLP Cinema® projection technology, whose high level of performance enabled color-accurate digital intermediate preview and motion picture theatrical presentation."
 Academy of Motion Picture Arts and Sciences®, January 2015